jennyl/Breakthrough/README.md

 Java GUI based board game

 Run the server.java file in the folder named Server.
-Then run two instances of the client jar file
+Then run an instance of the client jar on two computers (or two on one computer)